BETTEY-developers/HandsBump/README.md

 # HandsBump
-## introduction
+## Introduction
-HandsBump, bump hands!
+**HandsBump, bump hands!**

 This game is from a China chlid's game "Bump Finger".
 It mean fingers bump each other.
 For a example under:

 A hand is one.
 It bumps other child's hand, this hand is one too, they will merge each.
 This hand change to two.

-Same operater, but one of hands is five, this hand will collapse.
+Same operation, but one of hands is five, this hand will collapse.
 When one of children all of hands all collapse, this child will win.

 I take this to the program.
+It's so cool!!!!!

-## features
+## Features

+### Game

+I take this to the program, but I add some of changes:
+- Players hand counts max can be **2,147,483,647**!!!
+(P.S.
+This is C# Int.MaxValue, so limit is this:P)
+- Startup from the **Preset**

+  Preset
+  - Player count
+  - Players Option

+    - Hand Count
+    - Target
+    - Target Player Number

+And some changes of game under.

+In the game, if one hand is **Target** of this hand, it will collapse(default **Target** is five).
+All players has their **Score** and **Point**, when this game is over, them will add to the record and save, it's judges someone indicators of **Wins**.

+### UI and Important features

 This program has many menus.
 They are important.

-↑ ↓ ← → are for operate the menu items.
-This logic is so complex.
+Up, down, left, right arrows are for operate the menu items.

+And, save your game records to you computer, you can always see all of your records!

+p.s.
+But hasn't user system:(

+P.S. this program is always resize your console, because this can keep good user experience for UI.

 ## packages